Ziver/hal/README.md

 ## Installing

-To run the Hal server you first need to clone the git repository and then run the ant command to build and run:
+To run the Hal server you first need to clone the git repository and then run the gradle command to build and run the server:

 ```
 ./gradlew run
 ```

 Check `hal.conf.example` for available configuration options.
+By default, HAL server will be listening to http://localhost:8080.

 ## Running the tests